 |LTCG||10% in excess of Rs.
 1 lac||20% with the benefit of indexation|

-An opportunity for Tax Loss Harvesting is available in case of trading in equity delivery and mutual funds.
-It is not available in the case of equity intraday, equity F&O, commodity trading, and currency trading since the position is squared off on the same day (intraday) and on last Thursday of the month (F&O).
+An opportunity for Tax Loss Harvesting is available in the case of trading in equity delivery and mutual funds.
+It is not available in the case of equity intraday, equity F&O, commodity trading, and currency trading since the trader squares off the position on the same day (intraday) and on the last Thursday of the month (F&O).

-The trader who plans to practice Tax Loss Harvesting should be able to analyse which loss can be set off against which profits as per the set-off rules of Income Tax Act.
+The trader who plans to practice Tax Loss Harvesting should be able to analyse which loss can be set off against which profits as per income tax rules for set off and carry forward of losses.
 However, the decision whether to convert the unrealised loss to realised loss should be made after analysing against which incomes can this loss be set-off.
 Therefore, if the loss cannot be set off against any existing profits, then the trader should not opt for it.

 Equity Trading Income considered as Capital Gains:

 - Long Term Capital Loss (LTCL) can be set off against only Long Term Capital Gains (LTCG).

 - Short Term Capital Loss (STCL) can be set off against both Short Term Capital Gains (STCG) and Long Term Capital Gains (LTCG).

 - LTCL and STCL cannot be set off against any other income.

 Equity Trading Income considered as Non-Speculative Business Income: